tonimelisma/mail/OFFLINE2.md

 ### Current Build Status: SUCCESSFUL & STABLE (DB Version 15)

 The project **builds and compiles successfully**. `SyncEngine` orchestrates initial folder list, key folder content sync, and schedules periodic cache cleanup.
 Delta synchronization for folders and messages, including handling of server-side deletions, is implemented in the API helpers and integrated into the sync workers.
 Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (current DB version 15).
 Workers for on-demand actions and body downloads are functional; `MessageBodyDownloadWorker` now records body sizes.
 The offline action queue is persistent and robust.
-Message pagination is verified. `UserPreferencesRepository` and `SettingsScreen` now support user-configurable cache size limits. `CacheCleanupWorker` now uses these settings, more accurately tracks cache usage (including message body sizes), and implements the **refined advanced eviction policy (REQ-CACHE-002) including tiered eviction and exclusion of pending actions**.
+Message pagination is verified. `UserPreferencesRepository` and `SettingsScreen` now support user-configurable cache size limits and initial sync durations. `CacheCleanupWorker` now uses these settings, more accurately tracks cache usage (including message body sizes), and implements the **refined advanced eviction policy (REQ-CACHE-002) including tiered eviction and exclusion of pending actions**.
 The `lastAccessedTimestamp` field in `MessageEntity` is updated when message details are viewed.
+**The foundational logic for REQ-CACHE-003 (Selective Offline Download for Attachments/Bodies) is now implemented, including user preferences, ViewModel logic for automatic downloads based on active view and network state (using `NetworkMonitor.isWifiConnected` and removing direct `ConnectivityManager` usage), worker enhancements, and UI display of download states.
+All related build errors have been resolved.**

 ### Immediate Priorities: